LTLA/gesel-manuscript/paper.md

 The same approach is used to shrink the mappings from each gene to the identifiers of the sets in which it belongs.
 Finally, we compress all files to be transferred, relying on the `pako` library [@pako] to perform decompression in the browser.

-By default, `gesel` uses a simple database that incorporates gene sets from the Gene Ontology [@ashburner2000go] and, for human and mouse, the majority of the relevant MSigDB subcollections [@liberzon2011molecular].
+`gesel`'s default database incorporates public gene sets from the Gene Ontology [@ashburner2000go] and, for human and mouse, the majority of the relevant MSigDB subcollections [@liberzon2011molecular].
 (To avoid potential issues, only the MSigDB collections with permissive licensing are used here.)
-This is currently hosted for free on GitHub without any need for a specialized backend server.
+This is currently hosted for free on GitHub - again, without any need for a specialized backend server.
 However, application developers can easily point `gesel` to a different database by simply changing the URL used in the various HTTP requests.
 For example, we adapted the scripts in the feedstock repository to create a company-specific database of custom gene sets based on biomarker lists and other signatures.
 This is hosted inside our internal network for use by our in-house `gesel`-based applications.